-The oldest surviving court records in America were used to write this historical fiction series about a family that eventually migrated to Alabama before statehood.
+The oldest surviving court records in America were used to write this historical fiction series about a family whose descendants migrated to Alabama before statehood.

-Actual court records dating back to the early 1630’s create historical accuracy as the reader is taken back to the primitive days of colonial America where the Pattendens encounter life-changing difficulties with Indians, ducking stools, illness, massacres, death, loneliness, love, and greed.
+Court records dating back to the early 1630’s in Virginia create historical accuracy as the reader is taken back to the primitive days of colonial America where the Pattendens encounter life-changing difficulties with Indians, ducking stools, illness, massacres, death, loneliness, love, and greed.

 The story begins in 17th century England during the reign of Charles I with RIBBON OF LOVE and follows a young couple’s harrowing journey to the eastern shore of Virginia where they experience joy, tragedy, and loss.
 Their life continues in Maryland where they flee to avoid religious persecution in the next novel FAITH AND COURAGE.
 The third novel, FREEHEARTS, reveals life on the Eastern Shore of Maryland.

 Ribbon of Love is a wonderful love story of Henry and Mary living and struggling to succeed as one of the first families in the colony of Virginia in the 1600s.
 In addition to the love story, the descriptions of the clothing, home furnishings, personalities, family life, church, and community are most intriguing.
 The exhilarating action and subplots keep the reader in constant anticipation.
 It is almost impossible to put the book down until completion. – Dr. Don P. Brandon, Retired Professor, Anderson University.

 I just finished reading this loving and delightfully written story.
 I’m telling everyone I know about it.
 Not only is the story entertaining, it opens the eastern shore of the Early Virginia Colony to the reader as a picture book.
 The characters seem extraordinary real.
 I know this story of “Ribbon of Love” will touch many peoples hearts.
 Bill T.